AliChoukatli/CyberShield-Enterprise/Implementation Phases/Phase_2.md

-# Day 4: Active Directory User Management & IT Support Tasks
+# Phase 2: Active Directory User Management & IT Support Tasks

 ## 🎯 Objectives
 On Day 4, you will focus on core IT support operations: